WY — WY 2026 Guide

 Wyoming is a low-population state where tradespeople can really stand out.
 Every commercial building, hospital, and multi-story structure in Cheyenne and Casper has elevators that need installation, maintenance, and modernization.

-The job outlook for elevator mechanics in Wyoming is high, with projected growth of 6% over the next decade.
+The job outlook for elevator mechanics in Wyoming is high.
 Major employment centers include Cheyenne, Casper, Laramie, and the energy, mining, tourism, ranching sectors continue to drive demand.

 Switching Careers: Can You Afford the Transition in Wyoming?